Get 15% off our Pacific Crest Trail guidebook in March with the code PCT15. Perfect for section or thru-hikers.

 A guidebook to walking the Thames Path, a National Trail covering 182 miles between the Woolwich Foot Tunnel and the river's source in Gloucestershire, passing through Windsor, Oxford and rural countryside.
 Provides full information for this easy riverside route that takes around two weeks to complete.
 Includes a 1:25K OS map booklet.

-How hard is the Thames Path?
+How difficult is the route?

 It is an easy walk that passes some of London's great sights before heading into the delightful English countryside.
 It is well marked and maintained, with, as stated before, most of the route being on public footpaths or bridleways.

-The Thames Path is manageable at any time of the year although the days are shorter in winter and the number of daylight hours should be considered.
+The Thames Path is manageable at any time of the year, although the days are shorter in winter, and the number of daylight hours should be considered.
 Tide times will also need to be checked as there is a flood risk along many sections of the route.
 Public transport is also good enough that, from much of the path, you can return to London after a day of walking, if this is preferred.

 The Thames Path Map Booklet